HOW TO SOUNDPROOF WINDOWS IN YOUR HOME

 Depending upon how far you are located from the flightpath, noise pollution from planes can range from a minor to severe disturbance.
 For those 1 mile below the flightpath noise can reach up to 97dB.
 Prolonged exposure to noise of this level (more than 1 hour per day) poses serious risks to your health.

-In a 2013 study carried out by the British Medical Journal, those who lived in the vicinity of Heathrow airport were 10-20% more likely to be admitted to hospital for a stroke and other cardiovascular diseases.
-A separate study, printed in German magazine ‘Spiegel’, revealed that being exposed to an average noise level of 60dB increased coronary heart disease by 61% in men and 80% in women.
+In a 2013 study carried out by the British Medical Journal, those who lived near Heathrow airport were 10-20% more likely to be admitted to hospital for a stroke and other cardiovascular diseases.
+A German study also revealed that being exposed to an average noise level of 60dB increased coronary heart disease by 61% in men and 80% in women.

 Affecting practically everyone in the city, noise pollution from road traffic can be a real pain.
 With motorbikes, buses, cars and mopeds all taking to the streets it can be a real cacophony of sounds with levels that can vary any time of day or night.
 In most cases noise pollution from the road will be between 45-75dB.